 Bioplastics absolutely have their place when the required infrastructure is established and it is guaranteed it will follow the required process.

-We ALL have a responsability to make what changes we can to reduce our carbon footprint.
+We ALL have a responsibility to make what changes we can to reduce our carbon footprint.

 Our friends (& very clever people) at Liverpool John Moores have looked into how WE can reduce our carbon footprint and put in place a method of being able to measure what positive impact we can have considering multiple variables.